rmcomplexity/blog/_posts/2018-08-04-first-few-tech-or-python-conferences.md

 Authors of widely used libraries and frameworks were being humanized by all the interactions between said authors and the rest of the community.
 Little by little GitHub handles transformed into approachable peers.
 A welcoming sense of belonging filled the halls.
-One could truly appreciate the great effort from the organizers which was poured into this conference.
+One can truly appreciate the great effort from the organizers which is poured into this conference.
 An event made by the python community for the python community.

-This feeling of community is not unique to PyCon, it is a constant in every tech conference I've been to.
+This feeling of community is not unique to PyCon, it is a constant in every python related conference I've been to.
 In reality, it has much less to do with the people organizing the conference and more with who and how you approach your peers.